Early phenomenology: The Logical Investigations (1900/01) and the Munich Circle

 Shortly before his appointment as professor at the University of Göttingen in 1901, Husserl published the first edition of his Logical Investigations.
-In Volume I of this work, the Prolegomena to Pure Logic, Husserl presents his now famous polemic against logical psychologist (the attempt to reduce the laws of logic to psychological laws).
+In Volume I of this work, the Prolegomena to Pure Logic, Husserl presents his now famous polemic against logical psychologism (the attempt to reduce the laws of logic to psychological laws).
 The term 'phenomenology' only appears once in the first edition of Volume I, in a footnote to section 57.
 Volume II introduces Husserl's phenomenology, which he characterizes as both a science of essences and as a descriptive psychology that aims to serve as a groundwork for a radical critique of knowledge.
 In outlining the phenomenological project of the Logical Investigations, Husserl writes:

 we are concerned [herein] with discussions of a most general sort which cover the wider sphere of an objective theory of knowledge and, closely linked with this last, the purely descriptive phenomenology of the experiences of thinking and knowing.
 This sphere we must explore in preparation for the epistemological criticism and clarification of pure logic: our investigations will therefore all move within it.
 Pure phenomenology represents a field of neutral researches, in which several sciences have their roots.
-It is, on the one hand, an ancillary to 'psychology conceived as an empirical science.
+It is, on the one hand, an ancillary to 'psychology' conceived as an empirical science.
 It analyses and describes (especially as a phenomenology of thinking and knowing) the experiences of presentation, judgement and knowledge...On the other hand, phenomenology lays bare the 'sources' from which the basic concepts and ideal laws of pure logic 'flow', and back to which they must once more be traced, so as to give them all the 'clearness and distinctness' needed for an understanding, and for an epistemological critique, of pure logic.

 It is also in the opening pages of Volume II where Husserl gives his famous battle-cry, "back to the things themselves."